 For complete beginners, we recommend starting with Scratch as this serves as a great introduction to the fundamentals of programming.
 For slightly more advanced students, we recommend learning Python.
 If your child feels comfortable, Java is a great next step.

-Now you know the best programming languages for kids!
+Now you know the best programming languages for kids and teens!

 In this article, we gave a quick overview of Scratch, Python, Java, JavaScript, HTML/CSS and more!
 Even learning one of these languages will give your child the power to build awesome projects.
-We're here to make coding for kids easy.
+We're here to make kids coding easy.

 Up next, check out a fun Scratch tutorial for kids.